RedLeafe/nixos_config/README.md

 To rebuild any changes from within your vm, navigate to the config and run `./scripts/build`

 when you add or remove files, be sure to run `git add` or nix wont reflect the changes.
-Although, currently the config isn't a git repo so this doesn't apply yet.
+Although, currently the config provisioned by the installer isn't a git repo so this doesn't apply until it is one.

 ## Structure: